Tesla Owner Attempts Autopilot Defense During DUI Stop - Slashdot

 My fear is that once cars are fully automated, cops will still claim you need to be sober to operate them, and being near your car with the keys will still be worth $25,000 in fines and legal fees.

+They couldn't care less about your damaged car or who was at fault for damaging your car or your hurt neck.

+Property damage, bodily injury, and fault are (usually) civil claims.
+The police have no need to investigate an accident if there is no serious bodily injury or crimes committed.
+In fact, there are many times where an officer may write a ticket to one party, but the other driver is found at fault for the accident (in whole or part).
+For example, a driver may run a red light when another driver collides them.
+The police will write a ticket for failing to stop, but if it can be shown that the other driver

-the eula will make the renter liability for any cr (Score:2)
+the eula will make the renter liability for any cr (Score:3)

 the eula will make the renter (passenger) liability for any crash even in cars with no controls.